-All I/O pins, but PD7, PF0 and PF4, are used by on-board peripherals.
-Fortunately, it's unlikely that all on-board peripherals will be used by one application program.
+Most I/O pins are used by on-board peripherals.
+Fortunately, it's unlikely that all on-board peripherals will be used by one lab assignment.
 So the I/O pins on unused peripheral devices can still be used by your circuits on the breadboard.
 For instance, if you don't touch the 4x4 on-board keypad, the pins for the keypad will be available to your circuits.
-If you don't care about the RGB LED, the PF1,PF2 and PF3 available as well.
-Just ignore the LED's color.